 2020 has been a wild ride all around, and it’s been extra bumpy for cybersecurity.
 The pandemic, the Great Work From Home, the rapidly evolving business landscape, a booming Dark Web, financial uncertainty, and a huge surge in phishing as bad actors take advantage of the tumult are all contributing to setting this year up to be a record-breaking year for data breaches.
 These 2020 data breach statistics clearly show that this year is on its way to being increasingly difficult for cybersecurity professionals – and increasingly dangerous for companies.

-Check out our Top 10 2020 Data Breach Statistics
+Read It and Weep – These Are Our Top 10 2020 Data Breach Statistics

 - 49% of US companies have experienced a data breach